gooddavvy/markdown-repository-snapshot-app/README.md

 ## Description & Details

-This is an application that you input a GitHub repository's URL into, alongside ignore files&folders, and it outputs a downloadable `output.md` file, which contains this a snapshot of the non-excluded, non-ignored files.
+This is a lightning-fast application that you input a GitHub repository's URL into, alongside ignore files&folders, and it outputs a downloadable `output.md` file, which contains a snapshot of the non-excluded, non-ignored files.
+(And when I say "snapshot", I mean the names of files alongside their contents in a code block.)
 Here are the latest updates:

 - As of **May 19, 2024**, you do not need a GitHub API key in order to use the application (even though it still requires an internet connection).
 - As of **June 5, 2024**, you can now optionally provide the name of a specific directory in the repository that you'd like to take a snapshot of.